-Fee calculations are based on a cost estimate (Table 6) that assumed the purchase of 80 acres that holds 8 credits worth of potential mitigation of any kind (re-establishment, establishment, rehabilitation, preservation and enhancement).
-This schedule is valid for all Service Areas, and is provided in Table 5.
+Table 5.
+Details for developing the price of one mitigation credit.
+CONFIDENTIALEstimate is based on an assumed purchase of 80 acres that holds 8 credits worth of potential mitigation of any kind (re-establishment, establishment, rehabilitation, preservation and enhancement).
+Differences reflect regional costs.